armannorouzi/Predicting-prediction-model-performance/Code.md

     pe_pval_dev <- abs(z - x)
     pe_diff_diff <- pe_tval_dev - pe_pval_dev

+    ## We are interested in the "error" associated with each
+    ## approach.
+By taking the absolute difference we weigh positive
+    ## and negative errors equally, i.e. we say that it is equally
+    ## wrong to overestimate accuracy as it is to underestimate.
+This
+    ## simplifies the calculations.
+Consider the following example, if
+    ## the accuracy of model A is 0.7 in the development sample and
+    ## the true accuracy in the validation sample is 0.6.
+Then the
+    ## error is 0.1.
+If the accuracy in the segmented sample is 0.75
+    ## then the error of this approach is -.05.
+When we are
+    ## calculating the difference in error we get -0.15, which is not
+    ## what we want, because we can see that the difference in error
+    ## is really 0.05.
+One easy solution is then to work with absolute
+    ## differences.
+Hope this makes sense.

     stats <- c(pe_dev = pe_dev,
                pe_tval = pe_tval,
                pe_pval = pe_pval,